The Russian tortoise has been one of the most popular pet reptiles for a while. And there are many reasons why.

 Scientifically known as the Testudo horsfieldii, this tortoise is hardy and easy to care for.
 Thus, it’s a goods choice for first-time reptile owners.

-Despite their affection for extreme living conditions, the tortoises make great pets.
+Despite their affection for extreme living conditions, these tortoises make great pets.
 Depending on where you live, you may even be able to keep yours in a natural habitat outside!

 To reach that milestone, these reptiles need optimal care.
 Without the right environment, a high-quality diet, and overall superior husbandry, these tortoises can experience stress and disease that shortens their lifespan.